Do lawn mower blades come sharpened?

 How to check your blades.

-Always lift your mower up from the front.
+Always disconnect the spark plug and lift your mower up from the front.
 Do not tip it on its side to check your blades unless you are running a two-stroke.
 If you try this with a four-stroke (a mower with a dipstick) you will either flood the air filter with oil or pour oil straight into your muffler.
 Both are bad, so avoid stress and always lift from the front.

 IMG 20200427 145150